New this Week: 'Tina,' 'Runaway Bunny' & 'City on a Hill' - WTMJ

 — Carrie Underwood’s upcoming album features gospel hymns important to the “American Idol” winner.
 The 13-song “My Savior” includes “Great Is Thy Faithfulness” with CeCe Winans and “Nothing But The Blood of Jesus” with Bear Rinehart.
 “The songs on this album are literally songs that I’ve heard from birth,” Underwood shared in a trailer for the album.
 Also on the album are harmonica legend Buddy Greene, guitarist Mac McAnally, piano virtuoso Gordon Mote and frequent Underwood collaborator Brett James.

 — Evanescence is gearing up to release the band’s first full-length of original music in a decade, “The Bitter Truth.”
 It contains the band’s signature stew of metal-inspired sounds and strong rock elements, especially in the fiery, independence-minded new single “Better Without You.”
 On “Far From Heaven,” singer Amy Lee sings about questioning her faith after suffering so much personal loss.
 The band worked on the album during the pandemic, with the U.S.-based members traveling via tour bus to Nashville to record alongside Lee.
-“The Bitter Truth” is slated for a March 26 release.
+“The Bitter Truth” is slated for a March 26 release, the same day the band will release a companion documentary titled “Evanescence: Embracing The Bitter Truth.”

 — AP Entertainment Writer Mark Kennedy